 - Reading comprehension and mathematics difficulties

 - Weak conversational skills – turn taking, listening, commenting

 These are some of the real world examples of Working Memory impairments that can debilitate the lives of children and adults.
 Obviously every individual is unique and may have some or all of these difficulties.

-The actual treatment program involves at-home computer-based training for 30-45 minutes daily, 5 days a week, for 5 weeks or 3 days a week for 8 weeks.
+The actual intensive portion of the treatment program (the first 25 days) involves at-home computer-based training.
+The amount of time varies it can be anywhere from 15-60 min per session.
+You need to finish all of the exercises on your screen each session.
+For the first 25 days the goal is – 5 days a week, for 5 weeks or 3 days a week for 8-9 weeks.
 The exercises are similar to computer games but the computer adjusts the level of difficulty (through Internet synchronization with a large data base) so the child or adult is always pushing him or herself.
 While some children with a strong competitive spirit are motivated simply to “beat the game,” others may find the program frustrating so the coaching and training assistance are essential to maintain motivation.
 The parent, or other caregiver, will be taught the necessary techniques and strategies to be a “training aide” to their child to obtain the maximum benefits from the program.

 I will be providing weekly coaching tips via email based on analysis of your or your child’s performance data.
 The program requires a commitment to adhering to a consistent training schedule in order to get the optimal results.
 Families should think about the program like they would an exercise and fitness regimen – it needs to be consistent and intense to produce results.

 There is now a select group of professionals in the US and Canada certified to provide Cogmed Working Memory Training.
 The data collected thus far by the professionals in North America and worldwide have been gratifying, with 80% of those who complete the training showing good to outstanding results.
 Some of the gains reported by parents include improvements in the following areas: